jeremycolebrooksoucie/schejex/README.md

 iex -S mix

 This will model a series of taxi's picking up and dropping off clients.
-The taxi seemed to be a natural starting point, but our solution is designed to be generic and can be extended by filling out skeleton.ex.
+The taxi seemed to be a natural starting point, but our solution is designed to be generic and can be extended by filling out template.ex.

-Initialization process:
-Requests first
-Consumers next
-Consumers initialize scheduler

 Consumers: each consumer is a dictionary, thus all of the consumers is a nested dictionary (dictionary of dictionaries) A scheduler is 2 processes, one receives request by message, the other is the state management loop